-Specific sources of population, household, employment, and traffic information used in the LRTP have been listed above under the Latest Planning Assumptions section.
-Chapter 8 outlines recommendations for specific projects for the time period ending in 2035 for the Boston region.
+Specific sources of population, household, employment, and traffic information used in the amended LRTP have been listed above under the Latest Planning Assumptions section.
+Chapter 8 of the Boston Region MPO's amended Paths to a Sustainable Region LRTP outlines recommendations for specific projects for the time period ending in 2035.